 - ✓ Inspect the filter slot in the air handler or the filter grille in the return air registers.
 Do the filters completely fill their opening?
 Are the filters dirty? - ✓ Inspect the blower in the air handler after disconnecting power to the unit.
-Can you remove significant dirt from one of the blades with your finger?
+Can you remove significant dirt from one of the blower blades with your finger?
 If the blower is dirty, then the evaporator coil is also dirty. - ✓ Clean the blower and evaporator.
-Technicians rake surface dirt and dust off the coil.
-Then they use an indoor coil cleaner and water for cleaning. - ✓ Straighten bent fins with a fin comb.
+Rake surface dirt and dust off the coil with a brush.
+Then use an indoor coil cleaner and water to clean between the fins. - ✓ Straighten bent fins with a fin comb.